What are special charitable contributions for IRA owners?

-2. The donor must directly transfer the money tax-free to an eligible organization.
+* The one making the donation must transfer the money directly to the tax-free organization.

-5. To qualify, the funds must be contributed directly by the IRA trustee to the eligible charity.
+* The funds must be coming directly from the IRA owner to the charity.

-6. Amounts transferred are not taxable and no deduction is available for the amount given to the charity unless nondeductible contributions are transferred.
+* The funds donated are not taxable and there is no deduction for the funds given to the charity unless nondeductible contributions are transferred.

-9. More information about qualified charitable distributions can be found in Publication 590, Individual Retirement Arrangements.
+Additional information about qualified charitable distributions can be found in Publication 590-B, Distributions From Individual Retirement Arrangements.

 To indicate this within the program, go to:

 1. Federal Section

 2. IRA/Pension Distributions

 4. Check here to mark this as a Qualified Charitable Distribution (QCD) on your return.